 Claims adjusters will already have certain documents available to them, like eyewitness reports, medical bills, or police reports.
 They will go through these documents carefully and may also try to find anything sketchy in your history, especially if your claim is closer to their maximum payout.

 Insurance company adjusters are also looking for any vulnerability on your behalf, so make sure you stay firm, stay truthful, and stick to your words.
 Honesty is vital to this part of the process, but so is conciseness.
 Say exactly as much as you need to, but no more.

 Auto insurance adjusters will also likely come to take a look at your vehicle or request pictures of the damage for which you’re claiming compensation.
-Some adjusters will require you to go to a specific repair shop and may ask you to shop around to find the lowest estimate, and only pay that amount for repairs.
+Some adjusters will require you to go to a specific repair shop and may ask you to shop around to find the lowest estimate and only pay that amount for repairs.

 Strong negotiation skills are vital when working with adjusters.
-Their job is to protect the company’s money, and are looking for anything that can allow them to lower a settlement offer even more.
+Their job is to protect the company’s money, and they are looking for anything that can allow them to lower a settlement offer even more.

 We cannot stress enough how important having legal counsel is during this process.
 An underrepresented claimant is easy pickings for these professionals, and you may end up with an offer that ends up being far less than what you need.
 In general, clients with professional personal injury lawyers receive over three times the amount of unrepresented claimants.

 There’s no need to hate or look down on insurance company adjusters.
 They’re just doing their job.
 But you also need to make sure you’re looking out for yourself.
 Trying to be nice or understanding to insurance companies is a habit that can hurt you in the long run, so be vigilant about your language and discuss it with your lawyer before speaking.